Coding-with-CodingTomato/TomatoDeck/README.md

 - [x] DESKTOP: A password has to be specified
 - [ ] DESKTOP: correct IP is not always shown
 - [ ] MOBILE: Twitch Chat has no overflow scroll
-- [ ] DESKTOP: Pictures dont get loaded on mac
+- [ ] DESKTOP: Pictures dont get loaded on mac (sometimes windows too)
 - [ ] MOBILE: Vibration doesnt trigger on button press

 ## 💪 Todos